 Recovery after a system failure is as complete as your most current backup.
-You should create your initial backup immediately after software setup.
+You should create system repair discs (select models only) and your initial backup immediately after software setup.
 As you add new software and data files, you should continue to back up your system on a regular basis to maintain a reasonably current backup.
+The system repair discs (select models only) are used to start up (boot) the computer and repair the operating system in case of system instability or failure.
+Your initial and subsequent backups allow you to restore your data and settings if a failure occurs.

-You can back up individual files or folders to an optional external hard drive or to a network drive.
+You can back up your information to an optional external hard drive, a network drive, or discs.